 The Higher Education Equity Research Unit (HEERU), led by Distinguished Professor Sarah O'Shea, explores facets of the higher education equity context, drawing on diverse theoretical and conceptual framings.

-To date, the Unit has conducted research that encompasses themes related to spatial belonging including troubling the ‘boundary work’ negotiated by diverse student cohorts within the university environment as well as how equity bearing learners engage in capital exchange and negotiation to enter professional and prestige employment roles.
+To date, the unit has conducted research that encompasses themes related to spatial belonging including troubling the ‘boundary work’ negotiated by diverse student cohorts within the university environment and how equity-bearing learners engage in capital exchange and negotiation to enter professional and prestige employment roles.

 HEERU has developed partnerships internationally, working with researchers in the UK and Europe as well as developing connections with organisations in the US.